mkmark/x4-notes/README.md

 It requires you

 - set up a S/M ship on repeat orders on 'collect drops' near a Xenon gate
-  - add a command to dock at the nearest station / your asgard if you have one defending this gate to maximize efficiency / ensure safety
+  - add a command to dock at the nearest station / your Asgard if you have one defending this gate to maximize efficiency / ensure safety
-  - do not let the pilot use judgement, override this so the pilot always flee under attack
+  - do not let the pilot use judgment, override this so the pilot always flees under attack
 - guarantee Xenon production (do not let NPC factions destroy Xenon logistics)

 The best sector for this is Hatikva's Choice, but almost every Xenon gate will do just fine.